Neptune-Crypto/neptune-core/README.md

  - install `vscode`
  - in `vscode` install the plugin `rust-analyzer`
  - in `vscode` activate format-on-save via `File` > `Preferences` > `Settings` then check the box for "Format on Save"
- - install `cpulimit` for nicer integration tests: `apt install cpulimit`
+ - install `cpulimit` for nicer, and more quiet integration tests: `apt install cpulimit`

 ## Cheatsheet